camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

     size: 64Gi
 ```

 Setting a `retentionPolicy` for Elasticsearch values can't be done anymore.
-You must set the `retentionPolicy` in the respective components instead.
+The `retentionPolicy` should be used in the respective components instead.
 For example, here is an Elasticsearch `retentionPolicy` for the Tasklist component:

 ```yaml
 retention: